sujith-eag/personal-site/content/docs/python/col_extra/unit_1_ans1.md

 ```

-Proper method using double loop, one to print the height and another to print the width.
+Proper method using double loop, one to print the height and another to print the width by checking for last and first rows.

 `if (i == 0 or i == height-1):` is used to check if it is first or last line and print the full width and go to next iteration.
-(Printing row at a time)
+(Printing each row at a time)

 ```python
 n = int(input("Enter a width: "))